Skid Row (American band): Thickskin and Revolutions per Minute (1999–2008)

-Skid Row re-formed in 1999 with new lead vocalist Johnny Solinger and drummer Phil Varone.
-After re-forming, the band opened for Kiss on its farewell tour, and also played with other 1980s metal bands such as Poison and INXS's bassist Garry Gary Beers.
+Skid Row reformed in 1999 with new lead vocalist, former Solinger vocalist Johnny Solinger and drummer Phil Varone, then-formerly of Saigon Kick.
+After reforming, the band opened for Kiss on its farewell tour, and also played with other 1980s metal bands such as Poison and INXS bassist Garry Gary Beers.
 In 2002 they were part of the Rock Never Stops Tour.
-Skid Row released its fourth full-length studio album Thickskin in the summer of 2003, which was the first album to feature Solinger and its first studio album in 8 years.
+Skid Row released its fourth full-length studio album Thickskin in the summer of 2003, which was the first album to feature Solinger, the only to feature Varone, and its first studio album in 8 years.
 In 2004, Dave Gara joined as the new drummer.